Coronavirus: Health chief expects 'sporadic' cases in NZ, despite latest negative tests

 Prime Minister Jacinda Ardern has revealed that one of two people in New Zealand showing signs of coronavirus has tested negative for the virus.

-Director-General of Health Ashley Bloomfield has just told reporters that there has been no new confirmed cases of coronavirus is New Zealand.
+Director-General of Health Ashley Bloomfield has just told reporters that there has been no new confirmed cases of coronavirus in New Zealand.

-The six people in quarantine at Whangaparaoa remain healthy and well and yesterday two other people were reported to be showing signs of the virus.
+Two people had shown virus symptoms but one had now tested negative and the result for the second person was pending.

 So far one person has coronavirus in New Zealand and arrived back in the country on a flight on February 26.